-Judge Garaufis of the US District Court in Brooklyn ordered, on December 4, the Trump administration to restore the program protecting undocumented immigrants who came to the US as children from deportation (DACA).
+Judge Garaufis of the US District Court in Brooklyn, on December 4th, ordered the Trump administration to restore the program protecting undocumented immigrants who came to the US as children, from deportation (DACA).

 This order builds on Judge Garaufis’ November ruling where he found that Chad Wolf was not legally serving as acting Homeland Security secretary when he signed rules limiting applications and renewals for the Deferred Action for Childhood Arrivals program.